Animal welfare in Nazi Germany

 There was widespread support for animal welfare in Nazi Germany (German: Tierschutz im nationalsozialistischen Deutschland) among the country's leadership.
 Adolf Hitler and his top officials took a variety of measures to ensure animals were protected.

 Several Nazis were environmentalists, and species protection and animal welfare were significant issues in the Nazi regime.
 Heinrich Himmler made an effort to ban the hunting of animals.
-Hermann Göring was a professed animal lover and conservationist, who, on instructions from Hitler, committed Germans who violated Nazi animal welfare laws to concentration camps.
-In his private diaries, Nazi Propaganda Minister Joseph Goebbels described Hitler as a vegetarian whose hatred of the Jewish religion in large part stemmed from the ethical distinction this faith drew between the value of humans and the value of other animals; Goebbels also mentions that Hitler planned to ban slaughterhouses in the German Reich following the conclusion of World War II.
-Nevertheless, animal testing was common in Nazi Germany.
+Hermann Göring was a professed animal lover and conservationist, who threatened to commit Germans who violated Nazi animal welfare laws to concentration camps.
+In his private diaries, Nazi Propaganda Minister Joseph Goebbels described Hitler as a vegetarian who was contemptuous of Judaism and Christianity for the ethical distinction they drew between the value of humans and the value of animals; Goebbels also mentions that Hitler planned to discourage slaughterhouses in the German Reich following the conclusion of World War II.
+The Nazi government made a law against animal testing but in practice animal testing was permitted and even encouraged in Nazi Germany.

 The current animal welfare laws in Germany were initially introduced by the Nazis.

 Measures

 At the end of the nineteenth century, kosher butchering and vivisection (animal experimentation) were the main concerns of the German animal welfare movement.
 The Nazis adopted these concerns as part of their political platform.
 According to Boria Sax, the Nazis rejected anthropocentric reasons for animal protection—animals were to be protected for their own sake.
 In 1927, a Nazi representative to the Reichstag called for actions against cruelty to animals and kosher butchering.

 In 1931, the Nazi Party (then a minority in the Reichstag) proposed a ban on vivisection, but the ban failed to attract support from other political parties.
 By 1933, after Hitler had ascended to the Chancellery and the Nazis had consolidated control of the Reichstag, the Nazis immediately held a meeting to enact the ban on vivisection.
 On April 21, 1933, almost immediately after the Nazis came to power, the parliament began to pass laws for the regulation of animal slaughter.
 On April 21, a law was passed concerning the slaughter of animals; no animals were to be slaughtered without anesthetic.

-On April 24, Order of the Prussian Ministry of the Interior was enacted regarding the slaughter of poikilotherms.
-Nazi Germany was the first nation to ban vivisection.
-A law imposing total ban on vivisection was enacted on August 16, 1933, by Hermann Göring as the prime minister of Prussia.
-He announced an end to the "unbearable torture and suffering in animal experiments" and said that those who "still think they can continue to treat animals as inanimate property" will be sent to concentration camps.
-On August 28, 1933, Göring announced in a radio broadcast:

 Göring also banned commercial animal trapping and imposed severe restrictions on hunting.
 He prohibited boiling of lobsters and crabs.
 In one incident, he sent a fisherman to a concentration camp for cutting up a bait frog.